jumpToMain

 Static charging and electrical conductivity

-for KS PERMAGLIDE® plain bearings
+for PERMAGLIDE® plain bearings

 For every friction combination, electrostatic charges can arise which can cause unwanted sparks to lash over to the components concerned.
 This mainly affects electrically insulating materials, such as plastics.
 If systems are subject to regulations such as the ATEX Directive on explosion protection, it must be ensured that no risks are created through electrostatic charging.
-The structure of KS PERMAGLIDE® plain bearings is comprised of metals and plastics, so-called metal-plastic composites.
+The structure of PERMAGLIDE® plain bearings is comprised of metals and plastics, so-called metal-plastic composites.
 Metals are typically electrical conductors, whilst unfilled plastics are insulators.

 29932